cparsania/phyloR/README.md

 <!-- badges: end -->

-phyloR is an R package.
-The goal of phyloR is to perform the phylogenetic analysis from the result of tabular blast output (–outfmt 7 )
+The goal of `phyloR` is to pre-process the NCBI blast output for downstream phylogenetic analysis.